Aftab700/aftab700.github.io/README.md

 ## Well hello there!!

-I am a Security Researcher.
+I am a Offensive Security enthusiast.
 I play Capture the Flag (CTF) challenges in my free time.
 Apart from security, I read Stoicism and Psychology.
 Drop me a message on LinkedIn for my resume!

 <br />